 You probably already know that a balanced diet and exercise is the best way to shed pounds, but it’s safe to say we’d all like to take a few shortcuts when it comes to losing weight.
 You might think that skipping a run and simply trying one of these dangerous diets is the way to do it, but you’ll want to be careful before going to too many extremes to lose those 10, 20, or 30 pounds.
-You know the variation of the saying, “It’s crazy enough, it just might work!”?
+You know the variation of the saying, “If it’s crazy enough, it just might work!”?
 In the case of most diets, “crazy” is what you want to avoid at all costs.

 A general rule of thumb is to avoid any diet crazes that become mini themes in comedies — like the detox cleanse and tapeworm methods Kelly Kapoor tries on The Office.
 And yet, plenty of people have tried both of those methods, and others that not only put you through mild torture, but can be dangerous to your health.